-eBook Metadata dialog box
+Metadata dialog

-- 3 Use the fields in this dialog box to enter information about your eBook.
-In the Keywords field, use a comma to separate keywords. - 4 Use the language popup to specify the language of your eBook.
-This can be used by readers to search for the correct book. - ➡ If you don't specify any title meta data here, QuarkXPress will add the following default text to the exported eBook: "Created with QuarkXPress".
+- Use the fields in this dialog box to enter information about your eBook: - In the Keywords field, use a comma to separate keywords. - Use the Language drop-down menu to specify the language of your output.
+This can be used by readers to search for the correct book.

+→ If you don't specify any title meta data here, QuarkXPress will add the following default text to the exported output: "Created with QuarkXPress".
 This will automatically be removed as soon as you add your own title.